Tackling the longspined sea urchin

 The last IMAS survey in 2016/17 estimated that 15.2% of East Coast reef (4-40 m depth) was comprised of urchin barren.
 This is up from 3.4% in 2001/02.

-By the end of 2022, in conjunction with partner organisations, the Department will unveil a multi-pronged strategy to mitigate the urchin’s impact.
+By the end of 2022, in conjunction with partner organisations, the Department has unveiled a multi-pronged strategy to mitigate the urchin’s impact.

 - Stop new urchin barrens forming;

 - Reduce growth of existing urchin barrens; and

 Key partners will be engaged to control urchins:

 commercial dive fishery: licensed commercial divers will be employed to harvest or cull urchin from ecologically and economically important areas.

 recreational dive community: development of a program to support recreational and volunteer divers to protect recreationally important patches from urchin.

 Other organisations with specialist skills and knowledge (like IMAS, CSIRO, and NRM South) to spearhead research, monitoring, and program delivery.

 commercial dive fishery has been the primary means of controlling the urchins to date despite not being initially profitable.
 The introduction of a five-year subsidy paid to divers from the